progressiveCaveman/roguelike-rust/design.md

 Make all system functions start with `run`
 Make run_systems check run state before calling thing rename all systems to start with `system`
-Modify autoexplore to take an arbitrary enttity
+Modify autoexplore to take an arbitrary entity
 Add a global range fireball button for sim mode

 # PNW thing notes